International Health Sciences

 What are my professional options after graduation?

 Global health issues require adequately trained experts.
 Organisations operating at an international, European, or global level are becoming increasingly important in all health-related areas.
-Within Germany, there is a growing need for experts with an international background who can help prepare the institutions of the health system for the developments and requirements that come with globalisation.
+Within Germany, there is a growing need for experts with an international orientation and training who can help prepare the institutions of the health system for the developments and requirements that come with globalisation.
 Increasingly, workplace health promotion affects globally operating companies and, therefore, has to address international requirements.

 Potential field of work either at an international level or with reference to international activities of our graduates might exist at: